UK Water Utilities: Why the negative returns in 2019Q4?

 Armed with 20 years of historical data for hundreds of companies and company-specific revenue and debt service forecasts, we run statistical models (using machine learning) of the systematic drivers and idiosyncratic trend of the free cash flow of each firm.

-As this video explains (Find out more about our cash flow forecasting approach.), historical data gives use a good understanding of how the free cash flow of the average infrastructure firm behaves given its revenues, debt service and various characteristics.
+As this video explains ([popuppress id=”3095″]), historical data gives use a good understanding of how the free cash flow of the average infrastructure firm behaves given its revenues, debt service and various characteristics.
 We also forecast the idiosyncratic part of each firm’s free cash flow (the difference between the predicted average and actual cash flows).
 The combination of the systematic and firm-specific cash flow forecasts gives us a projection of the free cash flow process until the relevant horizon for each firm.

 Likewise, we model each firm’s future free-cash flow to equity (free cash minus future debt service) retention rate, that is, its tendency to pay free cash flow to equity as dividends.
 The figure below shows the average 10-year payout ratio (defined as 1 minus the FCFE retention rate) for UK water companies.